-- (2) Experience and flight instruction.
-The applicant shall: - (a) have completed the experience and flight instruction requirements appropriate to the aircraft category as specified in this Part. - (b) have satisfactorily completed a course of approved training. - (3) Skill.
-The applicant for an MPL shall demonstrate the skills required for fulfilling all the required competency units in IS: 2.3.6.2 as pilot flying and pilot not flying, to the level required to perform as a co-pilot of turbine-powered aeroplanes certificated for operation with a minimum crew of at least two pilots under VFR and IFR, and have been continuously assessed in the training progress of acquiring the following skills: - (a) recognize and manage threats and errors - (b) smoothly and accurately, manually control the aeroplane within its limitations at all times, such that the successful outcome of a procedure or manoeuvre is assured; - (c) operate the aeroplane in the mode of automation appropriate to the phase of flight and to maintain awareness of the active mode of automation: - (d) perform, in an accurate manner, normal, abnormal and emergency procedures in all phases of flight; and - (e) communicate effectively with other flight crew members and demonstrate the ability to effectively perform procedures for crew incapacitation, crew coordination, including allocation of pilot tasks, crew cooperation, adherence to standard operating procedures (SOPs) and use of checklists. - (4) Privileges.
-The privileges of the holder of a multi-crew pilot licence shall be as follows: - (a) Subject to compliance with the requirements specified in this Part, the privileges of the holder of a multi-crew pilot licence shall be: - to exercise all the privileges of the holder of a private pilot licence in the aeroplane category provided the private pilot experience requirements of IS 2.3.4.2 have been met; - (ii) to exercise the privileges of the instrument rating in a multi-crew operation; and - (iii) to act as co-pilot of an aeroplane required to be operated with a co-pilot. - (b) Before exercising the privileges of the instrument rating in a single-pilot operation in aeroplanes, the licence holder shall have demonstrated an ability to act as pilot-in-command in a single-pilot operation exercised by reference solely to instruments and shall have met the instrument rating skill requirement specified in IS:2.3.8.2 appropriate to the aeroplane category. - (c) Before exercising the privileges of a commercial pilot licence in a singlepilot operation in aeroplanes, the licence holder shall have:
+(6) Experience and flight instruction.
+The applicant shall:

+- (a) have completed the experience and flight instruction requirements appropriate to the aircraft category as specified in this Part. - (b) have satisfactorily completed a course of approved training - (7) Skill.
+The applicant shall demonstrate the underpinning skills required for the competencies of the approved adapted competency model as pilot flying and pilot, monitoring to the level required to perform as a co-pilot of turbine-powered aeroplanes certificated for operation with a minimum crew of at least two pilots under VFR and IFR.

+The competency standards to be achieved and the associated performance criteria for the multi-crew pilot licence applicant shall be publicly available.

+- (8) Privileges.
+The privileges of the holder of a multi-crew pilot licence shall be as follows: - (a) Subject to compliance with the requirements specified in this Part, the privileges of the holder of a multi-crew pilot licence shall be: - (i) to exercise all the privileges of the holder of a private pilot licence in the aeroplane category provided the private pilot experience requirements of IS 2.3.4.2 have been met; - (ii) to exercise the privileges of the instrument rating in a multi-crew operation; and

-- (i) completed in aeroplanes 70 hours, either as pilot-in-command, or made up of not less than 10 hours as pilot-in-command and the necessary additional flight time as pilot-in-command under supervision; - (ii) completed 20 hours of cross-country flight time as pilot-incommand, or made up of not less than 10 hours as pilot-incommand and 10 hours as pilot-in-command under supervision, including a cross-country flight totaling not less than 540 km (300 NM) in the course of which full-stop landings at two different aerodromes shall be made; and - (iii) met the requirements for the commercial pilot licence specified in 2.3.5.1(3), 2.3.5.1(6), 2.3.5.2(1)(a) (with the exception of (i)) appropriate to the aeroplane category.
+- (iii) to act as co-pilot of an aeroplane required to be operated with a co-pilot. - (b) Before exercising the privileges of the instrument rating in a single-pilot operation in aeroplanes, the licence holder shall have demonstrated an ability to act as pilot-in-command in a single-pilot operation exercised by reference solely to instruments and shall have met the instrument rating skill requirement specified in IS:2.3.8.2 appropriate to the aeroplane category. - (c) Before exercising the privileges of a commercial pilot licence in a singlepilot operation in aeroplanes, the licence holder shall have: - (i) completed in aeroplanes 70 hours, either as pilot-in-command, or made up of not less than 10 hours as pilot-in-command and the necessary additional flight time as pilot-in-command under supervision; - (ii) completed 20 hours of cross-country flight time as pilot-incommand, or made up of not less than 10 hours as pilot-incommand and 10 hours as pilot-in-command under supervision, including a cross-country flight totaling not less than 540 km (300 NM) in the course of which full-stop landings at two different aerodromes shall be made; and - (iii) met the requirements for the commercial pilot licence specified in 2.3.5.1(3), 2.3.5.1(6), 2.3.5.2(1)(a) (with the exception of (i)) appropriate to the aeroplane category.